 Note: First level approvers and second level approvers can't be the same for multiple ranges.
 However, the same approver can be there in the other ranges of the budget.

 Eg: If you have created the first limit as 0 to 100, and you have person A as the first level approver, you cannot make person A as the second level approver here.
 However, if there is another limit that you have created in the same policy which ranges from 101-500, the person A can be the first level or second level approver for this limit range in the same policy.

 Admins can easily edit an approval policy by clicking on the pencil icon over the policy.

-Tips: If a transaction is pending for approval at a certain approver and the approvers are changed in the policy in the meantime, the remaining approval flow for the payment goes through as per the new approvers selected in the approval policy.
+Note 2: If a transaction is pending for approval for a certain approver & the approvers are changed in the policy in the meantime, the remaining approval flow for the payment goes through as per the new approvers selected in the approval policy.

 What happens when a policy is deleted?

 Admins can delete an approval policy from the approval policy screen.
-When deleting an approval policy the budget assigned to this policy will have the “Default policy” as the new policy for the respective budget.
+When deleting an approval policy the budgets originally it was assigned to, will have the “Default policy” as the new policy.

 How to tag the policies to the budgets?

-For Bill pay, once the policies are created, the admins can go to the respective budget and click on settings, an additional option will show at the bottom as “choose the payment approval policy”.
-Here,you can select the policy that you would like to attach to Bill Payments from that budget.
+For Bill pay, once the policy is created, the admin can go to the respective Budgets and click on ‘Settings’, an additional option will show at the bottom as “Choose the payment approval policy”.
+Here, you select the policy that you want for approval of Bill Payments.